neilchaudhuri/vidya-website/content/blog/the-business-case-for-functional-programming.md

-This is why [Elm](https://elm-lang.org/) developers often report ["0 runtime exceptions" in production](https://www.slideshare.net/InfoQ/fullscale-elm-in-production), which sounds like paradise to [JavaScript](/tags/javascript) developers resigned to a lifetime of perplexing `undefined` [errors](https://stackoverflow.com/questions/48333993/javascript-function-is-undefined-only-in-ie11) at runtime.
+This is why [Elm](https://elm-lang.org/) developers often report ["0 runtime exceptions" in production](https://www.slideshare.net/InfoQ/fullscale-elm-in-production), which sounds like fat-free ranch dressing that's edible to [JavaScript](/tags/javascript) developers resigned to a lifetime of perplexing `undefined`
+[errors](https://stackoverflow.com/questions/48333993/javascript-function-is-undefined-only-in-ie11) at runtime.
 That's a huge win, but note "0 runtime exceptions" isn't the same as "0 bugs."
 No paradigm can guarantee that.
-FP can't stop a developer surviving on Red Bull and moxie after staying up all night playing
+FP can't stop a developer surviving on Red Bull after staying up all night playing
-Fortnite from calculating the total of a customer's shopping cart by subtracting rather than adding.
+Fortnite from calculating the total price of a customer's shopping cart by subtracting rather than adding.
 Still, FP --along with companion principles like [immutability](https://www.quora.com/Why-is-immutability-important-in-functional-programming)-- provides safeguards making it harder to write bugs and uncovers the ones your team *does* write more quickly and cheaply by virtue of mathematical guarantees that endure.